 In the past the few who have claimed to bare witness to the monster describe it in much the same way as the chupacabra, almost completely hairless, large fangs, long legs in the back a short legs in the front.
 Many locals seem to think it may be a pack animal rather than an individual anomaly and that perhaps they drag their victim back to their lair, possibly explaining why little evidence is ever found concerning the missing people.

-Giant Squid - Coastal Area San Diego, CA
+Giant Squid: Coastal Area of San Diego, CA

 Giant squid (often called jumbo flying squid) sounds like a monster straight out of a cheesy horror movie or comic book, but this particular creature is very real.
-The jumbo squid are 5 feet long with razor sharp beaks and vicious lobed tentacles.
-The squid is generally found off the coasts of Mexico and are referred to as Red Devils.
+The jumbo squid are five-feet long with razor sharp beaks and vicious lobed tentacles.
+The squid are generally found off the coasts of Mexico and are referred to as Red Devils.

 Many veteran divers refused to go back into the water of that particular area while the squid were still there but equally as many couldn't control their curiosity and went in to investigate.
 No casualties have been reported concerning the squid but a few have claimed to be roughed up while swimming with the squid yet many others have reported the creatures to be merely curious rather than aggressive.

 Tucked away in a hillside in La Jolla was once what was thought to be the munchkin village.
 A small community of four homes said to once be occupied by the Wizard of Oz's crew of little people.
-Though the legend is for the most part thought to be false, the homes did in fact exist and one is supposed to still be standing to this very day.
-The munchkin homes legend is one of San Diego's most widespread legends, spread all over the United States.
+Though the legend is for the most part thought to be false, the homes did in fact exist, and one is supposed to still be standing to this very day.
+This legend is one of San Diego's most widespread legends and has spread all over the United States.

-If I've learned anything from writing this,it's that San Diego is one creepy city that I would love to visit.
-There seems to be so many legends waiting to be told and amazing sights to behold.
-So, if your ever in Cali and looking for a cool place to explore then I definitely recommend San Diego, based solely on my research of the city.
+If I've learned anything from writing this, it's that San Diego is one creepy city that I would love to visit.
+There are so many legends waiting to be told and amazing sights to behold.
+So, if you're ever in Cali and looking for a cool place to explore, then I definitely recommend San Diego, based solely on my research of the city.

 If you have any stories from the California area that you would care to tell feel free to leave a comment below.
 Thanks for taking the time to visit my series of stories.